oliviadavis593/DemoGrocer/README.md

 offline fixtures so that demo scenarios start with realistic carrying costs and inventory positions.

+Behind the scenes each category has a profile in `scripts/seed_inventory.py` (`CATEGORY_PROFILES`) that drives the maths:
+- `list_price` is the merchandising price from the catalog; `unit_cost` applies the category’s wholesale factor (e.g. Produce ≈ 58 % of retail) with slight per-item variance, and `average_cost` tweaks that cost by a small adjustment so it remains within a realistic band.
+- `quantity_on_hand` starts from a per-category baseline (higher for Center Store, lower for Deli), then scales to match any explicit quantity supplied in the catalog. `backroom_qty` and `sales_floor_qty` are a bounded ratio split so the sum always equals `quantity_on_hand`.
+- During seeding the script writes those quantities directly onto each `stock.quant` under `inventory_mode`, which is the same mechanism Odoo uses for inventory adjustments.
+That guarantees the “On Hand” and valuation fields you see in the UI align with the summary CSV.

+See `docs/inventory_seed.md` for a plain-language glossary covering these terms and examples of how each figure is calculated.

 ### Seeding staff accounts

 Provision demo staff users with predefined roles and group memberships: